.

 Best Tours in Bangkok

-Most tours stop at Baan Silapin (Artist’s House), a restored wooden structure hosting traditional Thai puppet shows and art galleries.
-You’ll also see Wat Paknam Phasi Charoen’s massive 69-metre Buddha statue from the water.
-Tours depart from various piers near Wat Pho, with morning departures offering cooler temperatures and fewer crowds.
+Most tours stop at Baan Silapin (Artist’s House), an old wooden building with traditional puppet shows.
+You’ll also pass Wat Paknam Phasi Charoen with its 69-metre Buddha statue visible from the water.
+Tours leave from piers near Wat Pho.
+Morning departures are cooler and less crowded.

 Read More!